 - ITTO (2017) ITTO Biennial review and assessment of the world timber situation 2015 – 2016 (http://www.itto.int/direct/topics/topics_pdf_download/topics_id=5194&no=1)

 - TFT Country guide to timber legality - Brazil

 - World Port Source - Map of ports in Brazil with container liner service.

 - WWF / GFTN: TRAFFIC: Framework for Assessing Legality of Forestry Operations, Timber Processing and Trade Annex

-The forest law, the Brazilian Forest Code (Law No. 4.771) has a national scope and has been in place since 1965, amended in 2012 (Law No. 12.651).
-The management of Brazil's forests involves different institutions at three levels of government (federal, state, and city).
+The forest law, the Brazilian Forest Code (Law No. 4.771) has a national scope and was in force from 1965 up to 2012, when it was replaced by the Brazilian Forest Law (Law No. 12.651).
+The management of Brazil's forests involves different institutions at three levels of government (federal, state, and municipality).
 In the federal government, the forest management is under the direct responsibility of four institutions:

-- The Department of the Environment (MM) is responsible for formulating forestry policies.
+- The Ministry of the Environment (MMA) is responsible for formulating forestry policies.
 It operates by granting power for sustainable forest production and is responsible for signing forest concession contracts.